cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town, along with a variety of delicious pastries.
+We serve the best coffee in town, along with delicious pastries and a cozy atmosphere.

 ## Our Menu
 - Espresso